Skip to main content Skip to footer

 Mail-In Recycling

 If you cannot find a hardware store or local recycling facility that accepts your old Christmas lights, it's time to head to the post office.
-All you've got to do is pack and ship your old lights in a box to either one of the following companies.
+All you've got to do is pack and ship your old lights in a box to one of the following companies.

 Christmas Light Source